tezos/tezos/src/proto/alpha/docs/language.md

 Otherwise, the  seller must deliver at  least `Q` tons of  dried peas to the warehouse, in  the next 24 hours.
-When the amount is  equal to or exceeds `Q`, all the tokens are transfered to the seller and the contract is destroyed.
-For  storing the quantity of peas  already delivered, we add a counter  of type `uint32` in the global  storage.
+When the amount is  equal to or exceeds `Q`, all the tokens are transferred to the seller and the contract is destroyed.
+For  storing the quantity of peas  already delivered, we add a counter  of type `nat` in the global  storage.
 For knowing this quantity, we accept messages from W with a partial amount of delivered peas as argument.